 Funding for the Academic/Administrative and Housing recycling programs is from different sources.
-First, the Academic / Administrative recycling budget is part of the Facilities and Services Transportation Department's Recycling and Waste Management budget which also supports waste disposal expenses.
+First, the Academic / Administrative recycling budget is part of Facilities & Services Waste Management budget which also supports waste disposal expenses.
 Housing's budget is generated from student fees and is budgeted separately.

-The cost for the recycling program in FY2004 was \$355,985.
-This includes other recycling-related expenses such as labor of building service workers to remove materials from buildings and transportation charges for collection of material plus material processing (baling).
+The cost for the recycling program in FY2009 was \$391,584.
+This included other recycling-related expenses such as labor of the Building Service Workers to remove recyclable materials from buildings; and transportation charges for collection of material, plus material processing (baling).